JensKrumsieck/porphystruct.org/content/docs/simple-analysis.md

 To open a file drag a file onto the PorphyStruct logo in the big bottom left region or click "Open" in the to toolbar.
 Once you do, a dialog will open and ask for the Macrocyclic Framework.
 You will also notice, that the Molecular 3D Representation has loaded.
 (In the picture [CCDC File YEBTIJ](https://www.ccdc.cam.ac.uk/structures/Search?Ccdcid=295698&DatabaseToSearch=Published) is used.

 Choose your Macrocyle Type and click "Submit".
+(Please Note: In Version 2.0.0 or higher, this step is automated by PorphyStruct and will not be neccessary)

 ![File opened](/uploads/mocorselect.png)